aipie/bike-share/README.md

 * **Casual riders are frequently riding more around tourist destinations** It was seen that casual riders tend to favor stations near tourist destinations, cultural sites, and recreational areas.
 Locations such as Streeter Dr & Grand Ave, DuSable Lake Shore & Monroe St, Michigan Ave & Oak St, DuSable Lake Shore Dr & North Blvd, and Millennium Park, are among the most utilized.
 Streeter Dr & Grand Ave accounted for 17.9% of rides for casual riders.
 This supports the idea that casual users are more likely to use the service for recreational purposes or social outings rather than daily commuting.
 The longer median durations at these stations suggest rides are for recreational purposes as opposed to short commutes.

 * **Members rides are concentrated near major transit hubs, business districts, and residential areas.** Among members, the top stations are concentrated near major transit hubs, business districts, and residential areas with strong commuting activity.
 Stations such as **Kingsbury & Kenzie St**, **Clinton St & Washington Bld**/ **Madison St** / **Jackson Blvd**, rank among the most popular stations.
 The areas that members seem to be frequenting include: Willis Tower, The West Loop, River North, and The Loop.
 Many of places are a combination of businesses, tourism, entertainment and nightlife.
-The Loop is considered Chicago's central busines district (CBD).
+The Loop is considered Chicago's central business district (CBD).
 The West Loop is a former industrial area transformed into a trendy neighbourhood full of restaurants, art galleries, and nightlife.
 The West Loop is also considered a transit hub, with **Union Station** and **Oglivie Transportation Center**.
 This makes it an ideal location for work and commuting.

-* **Many members are also riding close to universities.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Many members are also riding close to universities.** More detail about the supporting analysis of this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Main insight 4.** More detail about the supporting analysis of this insight, including time frames, quantitative values, and observations about trends.